 However it should be said that since Bayesians have a full posterior distribution over parameter values there is a preference for expected values — integrating the full posterior to account for full uncertainty and potential multi-modality.

 Bayesian deep learning aims to move from point estimates of weights to full distributions for all latent variables.
-As a free byproduct we get to propagate down the uncertainty of random variables to the uncertainty of the prediction.
+As a by-product we get to propagate through the uncertainty of random variables to the uncertainty of the prediction.
 Note that we effectively double the number of parameters we must learn (mean and spread).

-- “Monte Carlo statistical techniques are not just for Bayesians”
+- “Monte Carlo techniques are not just for Bayesians”

-Random sampling can be used to produce a much more flexible null hypothesis significance test (NHST) framework than an analytic “off-the-shelf” model.
-With such a framework you are given full choice over the test statistic and are forced to make your model assumptions explicit when creating a simulation.
-Moreover it is quick to prototype different test statistics and models that may turn out to yield different results — something noteworthy in and of itself.
+Random sampling can be used to produce a much more flexible null hypothesis significance test (NHST) framework than an analytic “off-the-shelf” model with full choice over the test statistic.
+With such a framework you are forced to make your model assumptions explicit in setting up the simulations.
+Moreover it is quick to prototype different test statistics and models that may turn out to yield different results — something potentially noteworthy.

 2. “We still care about the normalising constant P(data) in sampling problems”

-If we only care about point estimates in our posterior (e.g. find the MAP) we can drop P(data), a normalising constant, since we just care about exploring the parameter space to maximise lkl*prior.
+If we only care about point estimates in our posterior (e.g. find the MAP) we can drop P(data), a normalising constant, since we just care about exploring the parameter space to maximise lkl x prior.
 This is an optimisation problem: find θ that maximises the proportionality.
 P(data) is equally irrelevant if doing hypothesis comparison on the same dataset using the Bayes Factor.

 Notice how marginalising out θ in the denominator is the same problem as attempting to normalise the numerator with an unknown constant so that it integrates to 1.
 This is by deliberate setup of a “probability” — from the law of total probability the numerator will be a subset of the denominator that defines the scope of the entire space.